nmrr/flipperzero-rfidbeacon/README.md

   * Project has been renamed from flipperzero-rfidbeacon to flipperzero-letterbeacon

 * 2025-05-25
-  * Now it's possible to choose the transmission speed and the duration of the pause between transmissions
+  * Add customizable transmission speed
+  * Add adjustable pause timing

 * 2023-07-11
   * Bug fixing
   * Symbols have been added